bsbanotto/holbertonschool-binary_trees/README.md

 -   Your function must return a pointer to the uncle node
 -   If  `node`  is  `NULL`, return  `NULL`
 -   If  `node`  has no uncle, return  `NULL`

+This section is a README for 0x08.
+Binary Trees 1

+There are 6 mandatory tasks in this project as follows
+## Task 0.
+Is BST
+Write a function that checks if a binary tree is a valid  [Binary Search Tree](https://intranet.hbtn.io/rltoken/o4vcvzY3idI0WvARvKTg0w "Binary Search Tree")

+-   Prototype:  `int binary_tree_is_bst(const binary_tree_t *tree);`
+-   Where  `tree`  is a pointer to the root node of the tree to check
+-   Your function must return  `1`  if  `tree`  is a valid BST, and  `0`  otherwise
+-   If  `tree`  is  `NULL`, return  `0`

+Properties of a Binary Search Tree:

+-   The left subtree of a node contains only nodes with values less than the node’s value
+-   The right subtree of a node contains only nodes with values greater than the node’s value
+-   The left and right subtree each must also be a binary search tree
+-   There must be no duplicate values

+## Task 1.
+BST - Insert
+Write a function that inserts a value in a Binary Search Tree

+-   Prototype:  `bst_t *bst_insert(bst_t **tree, int value);`
+-   Where  `tree`  is a double pointer to the root node of the BST to insert the value
+-   And  `value`  is the value to store in the node to be inserted
+-   Your function must return a pointer to the created node, or  `NULL`  on failure
+-   If the address stored in  `tree`  is  `NULL`, the created node must become the root node.
+-   If the value is already present in the tree, it must be ignored

+Your file  `0-binary_tree_node.c`  will be compile during the correction

+## Task 2.
+BST - Array to BST
+Write a function that builds a Binary Search Tree from an array

+-   Prototype:  `bst_t *array_to_bst(int *array, size_t size);`
+-   Where  `array`  is a pointer to the first element of the array to be converted
+-   And  `size`  is the number of element in the array
+-   Your function must return a pointer to the root node of the created BST, or  `NULL`  on failure
+-   If a value of the array is already present in the tree, this value must be ignored

+Your files  `111-bst_insert.c`  and  `0-binary_tree_node.c`  will be compiled during the correction

+## Task 3.
+BST - Search
+Write a function that searches for a value in a Binary Search Tree

+-   Prototype:  `bst_t *bst_search(const bst_t *tree, int value);`
+-   Where  `tree`  is a pointer to the root node of the BST to search
+-   And  `value`  is the value to search in the tree
+-   Your function must return a pointer to the node containing a value equals to  `value`
+-   If  `tree`  is  `NULL`  or if nothing is found, your function must return  `NULL`

+## Task 4.
+BST - Remove
+Write a function that removes a node from a Binary Search Tree

+-   Prototype:  `bst_t *bst_remove(bst_t *root, int value);`
+-   Where  `root`  is a pointer to the root node of the tree where you will remove a node
+-   And  `value`  is the value to remove in the tree
+-   Once located, the node containing a value equals to  `value`  must be removed and freed
+-   If the node to be deleted has two children, it must be replaced with its first  `in-order successor`  (not predecessor)
+-   Your function must return a pointer to the new root node of the tree after removing the desired value

+## Task 5.
+What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

+-   Inserting the value  `n`
+-   Removing the node with the value  `n`
+-   Searching for a node in a BST of size nig O #BST